Just for Love

 Just for Love is the fourth album by American psychedelic rock band Quicksilver Messenger Service.
 Released in August 1970, it marks the culmination of a transition from the extended, blues- and jazz-inspired improvisations of their first two albums to a more traditional rock sound.
 Founding member Dino Valenti, who returned to the band after a stint in prison on drug charges, was largely responsible for the new sound.
 Valenti's influence is readily apparent throughout; he composed eight of the album's nine tracks under the pen name Jesse Oris Farrow.
 Despite the marked change in the band's sound, it was their third straight album to reach the Top 30 on the Billboard charts, peaking at number 27.
-The only single culled from the album, "Fresh Air", became the band's biggest hit, reaching number 49.
+The only track from the album released as a single, "Fresh Air", became the band's biggest hit, reaching number 49.

 Track listing

 All songs written by Jesse Oris Farrow, except where noted.